serverless/event-gateway/README.md

 Status code:
 - `200 OK` with payload with function response

+##### CORS

+By default cross-origin resource sharing (CORS) is disabled for `http` subscriptions.
+It can be enabled and configured per-subscription basis.

+Event Gateway handles preflight `OPTIONS` requests for you.
+You don't need to setup subscription for `OPTIONS` method because the Event Gateway will respond with all appropriate headers.

 #### Path parameters

 The Event Gateway allows creating HTTP subscription with parameterized paths.
 Every path segment prefixed with `:` is